sinankalkan/CENG501-Spring2021/project_BarutcuDemir/readme.md

 ### For style transfer:

-The results reported by the authors:
+*Table 4: The results reported by the authors*

 Model | Parameters | BLEU
 ------------ | ------------- | -------------